DekelKan/Public-README-Sample/README.md

 ![Project Logo](https://xscode.com/wp-content/uploads/2019/09/xscode-logo.png)

+***Note** - Add a project logo or a banner - You can use [Canva](https://www.canva.com) to make your own logo and make it look more professional,  or you can pay a few dollars for logo at [Fiverr](https://www.fiverr.com) or similar alternative.

 # Public-README-Sample
 This repository is an example for a good public repository README page.
 One of the most crucial things in your open source project is the README.md file, make your repository look good, useful, easy to understand and use.

 ***Note** - There is a difference between the 'Read me' page of your public repository and the private one, according to the monetization path you've chose.